 For consumers, CBD can be a pretty blurry and confusing product category.
 We dove into the world of CBD in an attempt to debunk the top myths surrounding this newly emerging wellness product.

-cheap generic viagra Myth #1 – Hemp, Marijuana and Cannabis are One and the Same.
+Myth #1 – Hemp, Marijuana and Cannabis are One and the Same.

 Wrong – This myth definitely contributes to the stigma surrounding CBD.
 Hemp and marijuana are actually two totally separate plants that fall under the same genus, Cannabis.